Soteria-Smart-Contracts/etchub/README.md

    - Users can submit articles via the submit form
    - Articles are stored in a temporary submissions queue
    - Admin can approve articles to make them publicly available
-   - Approved articles are saved as HTML files in the `generated_news` directory
+   - Approved articles are saved as HTML files in the `public/news` directory
    - Approved articles are accessible via `/news/{article-name}.html`

 3. **Admin Panel**